tagae/bash-on/README.md

 The library uses features introduced in Bash 4, and therefore does not work with older versions of Bash.

-Since the library has been conceived for Bash, the shebang of your script has to be `#!/bin/bash` rather than the more generic `#!/bin/sh`.
+If you install Bash 4+ in your system, you can bring it forward in your `PATH` and use `#!/usr/bin/env bash` as shebang.
+Mind that such invocation may bring security problems if an attacker were able to manipulate your `PATH`.
+Otherwise just hard-code the desired path in the shebang.

-For multiple installed versions of Bash, you can bring forward the one you need by setting the current `PATH` appropriately, and using as shebang `#!/usr/bin/env bash`.
-Mind that such invocation may bring security problems, if an attacker were able to manipulate your `PATH`.
+Further note that the shebang of your script has to request `bash` instead of the more generic (and limited) `sh`.

 Installation
 ------------